katherine-taylor/katherine-blog/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I'm a recent graduate of the University of Virginia, where I studied Systems Engineering and Statistics.
-I love programming in R, statistics, and planning board games.
+I love programming in R, statistics, and playing board games.